aliceinwire/aliceinwire.github.io/content/articles/kernelci_configuration_settings_introduction_for_cip.md

 My name is Arisu Tachibana.
 I’m the current Gentoo Kernel team leader, creator of KernelCI kci-dev and KernelCI Infra WG member.
-Today I would like to talk about KernelCI configuration and my integration with CIP platforms.
+Today I would like to talk about KernelCI configuration and our integration with CIP platforms.

 KernelCI is the project that is used for testing Kernel tree, mostly upstream and development.